JC3P0/Bitburner/README.md

 ### Gangs

 To use scripts involving gangs, such as `buyGangEquipment.js`, you must have completed BitNode 2: Rise of the Underworld, which unlocks the gang mechanic.

+### Hacknet Servers

+To use scripts involving Hacknet Servers, such as `autoHacknet.js` and `sellHash.js`, you must have completed BitNode 9: Hacktocracy, which unlocks Hacknet Servers.

 ### Singularity API